-Table 3.9-4 summarizes the analyzed noise barriers.
+Table 3.22-1 summarizes the analyzed noise barriers and the results of the noise barrier analysis for the Action Alternative.
 The locations of the noise barriers are shown in Figure 3.22-1 through Figure 3.22-3 and in Attachment D, Noise Wall Maps, of Appendix 3F.
-Table 3.22-1 summarizes the results of the noise barrier analysis for the Action Alternative.